icambron/twix.js/README.md

  * Submit pull requests to the `develop` branch.
 I merge develop to master when we cut a release.
  * Don't include your changes to the generated `.js` files in the patch; they're much harder to merge.
 I'll generate them when I cut the release.
  * Make sure you run the linter and the tests before submitting a PR.
+ * There's a linter with a bunch of rules for keeping style consistent.
+Run it with `make lint`.

 ## Changelog